aerial-autonomy-stack -- a Faster-than-real-time, Autopilot-agnostic, ROS2 Framework to Simulate and Deploy Perception-based Drones: Aerial Autonomy Stack

 \begin{itemize} \item \texttt{amd64} images: we start from a base image supporting the \texttt{x86\_64} architecture for all three images (simulation, ground, aircraft) to enable high-performance simulation on developer workstations and CI servers. \item \texttt{arm64}/Jetson images: we also include an \texttt{aarch64} base image specifically for the \emph{aircraft-image}.
 This supports compilation and deployment on NVIDIA Jetson\footnote{\url{https://developer.nvidia.com/embedded/jetpack}} computers (JetPack 6/L4T 36) without any code change. \end{itemize}

 \paragraph{YOLO on CUDA/TensorRT} We also adopt a dual-architecture strategy for inference.
 On the \texttt{amd64} images for simulation, we utilize the ONNX CUDA runtime, while \texttt{arm64} images for deployment on Jetson leverage the ONNX TensorRT runtime.
-For the latter, we quantize the model weights to FP16, achieving up to 50Hz inference on Orin NX for the nano model with input size of 640.
+For the latter, we quantize the model weights to FP16, \cameraready{achieving inference at over 50Hz with the IMX219-200 CSI camera (acquiring 1280-by-720 pixel frames at 60Hz) on Orin NX using the nano YOLO model with input size of 640}.